varuniy/cse447-project/README.md

 ## Questions
 As more questions come in, we will create a FAQ here.
-In the mean time, please post your questions to edStem with the tag `Projects -> 447`.
+In the mean time, please post your questions to edStem with the tag `Projects (447)`.

 Can we have 2 or 4 instead of 3 members?
 > We strongly prefer that you have 3 members.
 If you would really like to have a group of 4, please instead do two groups of 2.

-How do we sign up groups?
-> We will send you a google form link.
-Please have one member in the group fill out the form.

 Will we get help in selecting datasets?
 Could we also get tips on finding good corpora?
 > Not at this time.
 Choosing and preprocessing your data is a key component of practising NLP in the real world and we would like you to experience it first hand.

-Is there a max processing time limit?
+Is there a maximum processing time limit?
 > Yes, tentatively 30 minutes to run the test data.
+We will release the sample size soon, it should be tentatively a few thousand samples.

 Is there a maximum size limit for the program?
 > Yes, tentatively 1 MB for `src` and ~3 GB for your checkpoint.
 Your docker image can be ~5 GB.